 Private Transfer from Phnom Penh to Techo International Airport

-Techo International Airport (KTI) - On the morning after breakfast in the hotel, enjoy free time at leisure until the transfer (without guide) to Techo International Airport to say goodbye to Cambodia.
+Techo International Airport (KTI) - After breakfast in the hotel, guests have free time at leisure until the transfer (without guide) to Techo International Airport, bidding farewell to Cambodia.

 - Transport